md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Cybersecurity governance frameworks.
 * Public awareness and capacity-building initiatives.

 BAPIL does not seek to perform operational security functions.
-Instead, it aims to contribute research, knowledge, and policy insights that may support informed discussions regarding cybersecurity and digital governance.
+Instead, it aims to contribute research, knowledge, and policy insights that may support informed discussions regarding cybersecurity and digital governance [30, 35, 36].

 ## Future Research Directions

 Future research may explore:

-* AI-assisted threat detection.
+* AI-assisted threat detection [7, 14, 71].
-* Cybersecurity policy frameworks.
+* Cybersecurity policy frameworks [14, 34, 68].
-* Information integrity and misinformation analysis.
+* Information integrity and misinformation analysis [45, 74, 75].
-* Digital resilience indicators.
+* Digital resilience indicators [20, 21, 71].
-* Secure AI systems.
+* Secure AI systems [2, 6, 7].
-* Privacy-preserving technologies.
+* Privacy-preserving technologies [5, 15].
-* Responsible cybersecurity governance.
+* Responsible cybersecurity governance [5, 6, 14, 15].

-These areas represent important intersections between AI, governance, and national development.
+These areas represent important intersections between AI, governance, and national development [2, 7, 75, 80].

-### Conclusion
+## Conclusion

-As Bangladesh continues its digital transformation journey, cybersecurity and digital resilience will become increasingly important components of national development.
-Protecting digital infrastructure, strengthening institutional capacity, and promoting responsible technology governance are essential for ensuring secure and sustainable progress.
+As Bangladesh continues its digital transformation journey, cybersecurity and digital resilience will become increasingly important components of national development [29, 30, 35, 36, 80].
+Protecting digital infrastructure, strengthening institutional capacity, and promoting responsible technology governance are essential for ensuring secure and sustainable progress [14, 34, 71, 72].

-Within the broader BAPIL vision, research on cybersecurity, information integrity, and digital resilience may contribute to a deeper understanding of emerging challenges and support evidence-based approaches to strengthening national capabilities in the digital age.
+Within the broader BAPIL vision, research on cybersecurity, information integrity, and digital resilience may contribute to a deeper understanding of emerging challenges and support evidence-based approaches to strengthening national capabilities in the digital age [30, 35, 36, 80].

 The next chapter examines AI Education and Talent Development, focusing on the human capital, skills, and research capacity required to support Bangladesh’s long-term AI ecosystem.